Conversations with a Killer: The Ted Bundy Tapes: Cases covered

-Cases covered

 Chi Omega homicide

 After escaping the Garfield County Jail in Glenwood Springs, Bundy made his way to Florida, where he attacked the Chi Omega sorority house at Florida State University.
 He brutally beat up four women and killed two, Lisa Levy and Margaret Bowman.
 He also sexually assaulted Levy.
 Bundy fled the scene, but left a trace evidence which later connected him to the homicides: a double bite mark on the buttocks of Levy.
 A month later, Bundy was arrested by Pensacola Police when officers became suspicious of his driving.
 Upon finding several stolen credit cards, Bundy finally revealed his name to police.
 The murders at the Chi Omega house caught their attention, and they suspected Bundy was connected to the series of murders of young women all over the country.
 Leon County sheriff W. Kenneth Katsaris decided to try to match the bite marks found on Levy's body to Bundy's teeth.
 Orthodontists took a mold of Bundy's teeth and called in Dr. Richard Souviron, a forensic odontologist, on the witness stand in court to state whether the bite marks found on Levy matched.
 After Souviron confirmed the match, the jury spent six hours in deliberation to decide if the defendant was guilty, and ultimately found him guilty of first degree murder.